Heroines Run the Show: Full Throttle4

-Production and release
+Media

+Anime

 The anime project was announced on August 28, 2021.
 It is produced by Lay-duce and directed by Noriko Hashimoto, with Yoshimi Narita overseeing the series' scripts, Kaori Ishii designing the characters and serving as chief animation director, and Moe Hyūga composing the music.
 The series aired from April 7 to June 23, 2022, on Tokyo MX, BS Fuji, MBS, and AT-X. The opening theme song is "Julietta" by the in-story group LIP×LIP, while the ending theme song is "Tokyo Sunny Party" by Inori Minase, Ayane Sakura, and Saori Hayami.
-Crunchyroll has licensed the series.
+Crunchyroll streamed the series.

-On April 11, 2022, Crunchyroll announced that the series would receive an English dub, which premiered on April 21 and is produced by the in-house cast in Texas.
+On April 11, 2022, Crunchyroll announced that the series would receive an English dub.
+It premiered on April 21 and is produced by the in-house cast in Texas.